-A list of additional mathematics tools for mathematics assessments is shown below.
+A list of additional Mathematics tools for Mathematics assessments is shown below.
 Some of the tools listed below are optional for students who use them in daily instruction and who may find them useful during administration.
 If the tools are provided to students during administration, it is recommended that students have ample opportunity to practice with the Practice Tests or sample items using these tools.

-- Rulers and Protractors: Pearson will provide required rulers and protractors for paper-based assessments at certain grade levels, as outlined in Table 4.0. - Required tools will be included in the shipment of materials. - Students are not permitted to use outside rulers or protractors if these tools are provided by Pearson for use on their grade level assessment. - Protractors are an optional tool for grade 8 and all high school mathematics courses.
-Rulers are an optional tool for high school mathematics courses.
-Pearson will not provide these materials. - Mathematics Reference Sheets: Mathematics reference sheets are provided in the test materials shipment. - The printed copy must be the approved mathematics reference sheets, available at https://support.mdassessments.com/. - The copies must be free of any writing or notes. - If students write on the mathematics reference sheets during testing, the reference sheets are then considered secure materials and must be securely destroyed after testing that day and a new one issued the next day. - Geometry Tools: Tracing paper, reflection tools, straight edges, and compasses are optional for the grade 8 mathematics and Geometry assessments.
-Geometry tools are NOT allowed for grades 3-7, Algebra I, and Algebra II.
+- Rulers and Protractors: Pearson will provide required rulers and protractors for paper-based assessments at certain grade levels, as outlined in Table 4.0. - Required tools will be included in the shipment of materials. - Students are NOT permitted to use outside rulers or protractors if these tools are provided by Pearson for use on their grade level assessment. - Protractors are an optional tool for all high school Mathematics courses.
+Rulers are an optional tool for high school Mathematics courses.
+Pearson will NOT provide these materials. - Mathematics Reference Sheets: Mathematics reference sheets are provided in the test materials shipment. - The printed copies must be MSDE-approved Mathematics reference sheets, available at https://support.mdassessments.com/. - The copies must be free of any writing or notes. - If students write on the reference sheets during testing, the reference sheets are then considered secure materials and must be securely destroyed after the test Session.
+A clean copy should be provided for any remaining testing.